Cvmcosta/ltijs/docs/provider.md

 const plat = await lti.getPlatformById('60b1fce753c875193d71') // Returns Platform object
 ```

-The platform Id can be found through the `Platform.platformId()` emthod or in the platformId field of the `idtoken` object after a successful launch.
+The platform Id can be found through the `Platform.platformId()` method or in the platformId field of the `idtoken` object after a successful launch.

 **lti.getAllPlatforms:**